-- A. All content generated on a college-operated social media site should support the mission of the college - B. All WCC media, web or fan pages must be maintained in such a way as to promote respect and professionalism - C. Fans and/or posts will be removed if they post any material which is false, defamatory, inaccurate, abusive, vulgar, hateful, harassing, obscene, profane, sexually oriented, threatening, invasive of any person's privacy, adult material, or in violation of any international or United States federal laws including HIPPA and FERPA - D. Spam, flooding, advertisements, chain letters, pyramid schemes and solicitations are forbidden - E. Wilkes Community College and MerleFest officials reserve the right to remove, edit, move or close any thread for any reason.
-Wilkes Community College and MerleFest officials also reserve the right to block any user's IP address for violation of this user agreement - F. Fans may not post any copyrighted material unless they own the copyright or have written consent of the owner of the copyrighted material
+- A. All content generated on a college-operated social media site should support the mission of the college. - B. All WCC social media, web or group pages must be maintained in such a way as to promote respect and professionalism. - C. Followers and/or posts will be removed if they post any material which is false, defamatory, inaccurate, abusive, vulgar, hateful, harassing, obscene, profane, sexually oriented, threatening, invasive of any person's privacy, adult material, or in violation of any international or United States federal laws including HIPPA and FERPA. - D. Spam, flooding, advertisements, chain letters, pyramid schemes and solicitations are forbidden. - E. Wilkes Community College and MerleFest officials reserve the right to remove, edit, move or close any thread or group page.
+Wilkes Community College and MerleFest officials also reserve the right to block any user for violation of this policy. - F. Followers may not post any copyrighted material unless they own the copyright or have written consent of the owner of the copyrighted material.

-College employees whose responsibility it is to operate a social media account on behalf of the college shall be responsible for monitoring discussions and content added by third-parties, including comments.
+College employees whose responsibility it is to operate a social media account on behalf of the college shall be responsible for monitoring discussions and content added by third- parties, including comments.
 The college's Public Information Officer and Vice President of Information Technology has the right to remove any post or comment on any social media account operated by the college.